dhavalpatel624624/LAMP_Stack_Hawkstagram/README.md

 Make a new line with:
 relay-log = /var/log/mysql/mysql-relay-bin.log

+#Integrating Webserver to Slave and Master DB

+1. SSH into your three boxes
+2. In WEBSERVER, cd /var/www/html/webpages/includes
+3. sudo vim dbconnect.php and change the IPs to your salve and master db
+4. In MASTER DB, login to mysql: mysql -u root -p
+GRANT INSERT, SELECT ON hawkstagram.* TO ''@'your webserver IP' identified by 'hawkstagram123';

+5. In SLAVE DB, login to mysql: mysql -u root -p
+GRANT INSERT, SELECT ON hawkstagram.* TO ''@'your webserver IP' identified by 'hawkstagram123';

+6. In your WEBSERVER, test if your database is connected: cd /var/www/html/webpages/includes php dbconnect.php

+You should get:
+Connected successfully to master db! connected successfully to slave db!

 # Reference Links
  +Updating and creating timestamps with MySQL http://gusiev.com/2009/04/update-and-create-timestamps-with-mysql/
  +Using Triggers for Updating Timestamps http://stackoverflow.com/questions/6576989/two-mysql-timestamp-columns-in-one-table
  +Echoing past file permissions https://ubuntuforums.org/showthread.php?t=981258
+ +MySQL command to permit webserver to access DB https://serverfault.com/questions/315985/permanent-connection-between-webserver-and-database-server